We currently have upward of 150 pupils participating in the D of E Award.

 Each level of the award has four separate categories: 1.
 Volunteering 2.
 Skills 3.
 Physical Recreation 4.
 Expedition.

 The school has volunteer staff and parent volunteers who help us to manage the large number of pupils who are enthusiastic to take part.
 The school offers the expedition section, while the pupils manage the other three sections themselves.
+The assessor for the Skills, Physical and Volunteering section needs to be an adult who can verify your activity.
+It needs to be an adult who is not related to the participant.
+The assessor should ensure that they have enough evidence to demonstrate that the participant has completed the activity for the required time.

 It is expected that each Level of the award should take a minimum of 6 months to complete, realistically each level will take around 12 months.